-When you really want to push the boat out, look no further than the Red Lion Freehouse at East Chisenbury.
-Or the hotel restaurants at Lucknam Park near Chippenham and Whatley Manor near Malmesbury.
+The hotel restaurants at Lucknam Park near Chippenham and Whatley Manor near Malmesbury.
 All of which have won a coveted Michelin star (or two!).
 With such a wealth of fresh local produce right here on the doorstep, Wiltshire sets great store by its mouth-watering range of foodie events.
-Sample the beer festivals in Devizes (February and July), Chippenham and Malmesbury (April), Blunsdon (May) and Swindon (October).
-Or savour the food and drink festivals in Devizes (September), Corsham (June), or Calne, Melksham and Salisbury (September).
+Sample the beer festivals in Devizes (February and July), Chippenham (April), Blunsdon (May) and Swindon (October).
+Or savour the food and drink festivals in Devizes (September), Corsham (June), Chippenham (July) or Melksham and Salisbury (September).
 Wander among an array of tempting stalls.
 Inhale the aromas of freshly-ground coffee and herbs.
 Eat your fill from sizzling sausages, barbecues or a hog roast.
 Then wash it all down with one of our lip-smacking local ales.
 Tunnel Vision...
 Bishop's Tipple...
 Flint Knapper... in Wiltshire the names are almost as delicious as the brews themselves.
 You can enjoy a home-grown pint at Wadworth Brewery.
 You can discover your own personal gin profile - and their range of signature cocktails - at Bombay Sapphire Distillery in Whitchurch.
 Or sample award-winning still and sparkling wines at Bluestone Vineyards near Salisbury.
+On the Fonthill Estate you will find Stone Daisy Brewery and Witchmark Distillery producing high quality beer and whiskey using mainly ingredients from the estate itself.
 Why not try out your own culinary techniques at one of our cookery schools?
 You'll find a wide range of courses for adults and children at Vaughan's Cookery School in Devizes, The Farm Cookery School in Bromham, The Cooking School in Warminster or Waitrose Cookery School in Salisbury.
 From beginners' courses on bread making to Michelin star 'dining at home, there is plenty to choose from.
 Dancing Flavours can offer both Lebanese cooking and dancing experiences in the comfort of your own holiday let or self catering accommodation.
 For more inspiration or go to www.visitwiltshire.co.uk/ food-and-drink Relax and Unwind